Dewansh36/bit-mart/README.md

 ### Idea

-- To create a bridge between students of BIT in trading goods with Full Trust.
-  We have created a platform which can help students in trading goods which includes rental services as well.
+- We have created website which helps in buying selling and renting of goods around the entire campus.
+We have created a safe and secure website which can be accessed only by the BIT-MESRA students and can be registered using the college email id.
+Thus only students who belong to this college can easily buy or sell their products or goods which can come in handy for someone else.

 ### Achievement